Scenario Planning for Pandemic Recovery and Beyond

 I highly value tools like TrendLab for scenario planning, since it allows regional agencies like WRCOG to quickly and easily evaluate different scenarios in real time.
 With a future that is becoming increasingly uncertain, TrendLab+ lets us engage in meaningful dialogue with our decision-makers and stakeholders to discuss what might happen in a thoughtful way.

 Chris Gray, Deputy Executive Director, Western Riverside Council of Governments

 Vehicle Miles Traveled

-Under some scenarios, VMT (and congestion levels) will continue to increase through 2030 as preferences for driving outweigh the convenience of other modes.
+Under some scenarios, VMT (and congestion levels) will continue to increase through 2030 as preferences for driving outweigh the convenience of other modes

 Transit continues to rebound slowly from current historic lows, and the magnitude and duration of the recovery period remains uncertain.
 Federal and local funding will be key to transit’s ability to restore service levels and rider confidence.